John Ringo

-Life and career
+Early life and military career

 Ringo's father "was a civil engineer with an international firm"; before Ringo graduated in 1981 from Winter Park High School in Winter Park, Florida, he had spent time in 23 foreign countries, attending classes at fourteen schools.
 Among the countries he spent the most time in were Greece, Iran and Switzerland before he settled with his parents and six siblings in Alabama.
 This amount of travel brought what he refers to as a "wonderful appreciation of the oneness of humanity and a permanent aversion to foreign food."

 After graduation, Ringo joined the United States Army and rose to the rank of Specialist in the 82nd Airborne Division.
 During his four years of active duty, he was assigned to the 1st Battalion, 508th Parachute Infantry Regiment, reflagged into 3rd Battalion, 505th Parachute Infantry Regiment when the 82nd reorganized its 3rd Brigade, plus two years of reserve duty with the Florida National Guard.
 Among his awards are the Combat Infantryman Badge, Parachutist Badge, Army Commendation Medal, Good Conduct Medal, Armed Forces Expeditionary Medal for his participation in the 1983 United States invasion of Grenada, and the National Defense Service Medal.

+After discharge, Ringo earned an associate degree in marine biology.
+However, he quickly discovered that marine biology would only "pay for beans" and became a database manager to support his wife and two daughters.